Mathematical Representation of Clausius' and Kelvin's Statements of the Second Law and Irreversibility: The Lifted Markov Chain and Its Infinite State Space

 For a Markov chain, we define the potential gain of a trajectory $i_1,\cdots,i_k$ as

 If global potential exists, then the potential gain is the difference of potential on the two end states.

-If the potential gain of any closed trajectory is zero, then there exists a global potential.
+If the potential gain of any closed trajectory is zero, then there is a global potential.
 If in addition, any trajectory with zero potential gain is closed, then the global potential is proper.